shellscape/postcss-css-variables/README.md

 ### Interoperability and differences from `postcss-custom-properties`

-Putting `postcss-css-variables` in place of `postcss-custom-properties` should work out of the box.
+Putting `postcss-var-replace` in place of `postcss-custom-properties` should work out of the box.

 In [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties), CSS variable declarations are specifically restricted to the `:root` selector.

-In `postcss-css-variables`, this is not the case and they may be declared inside any rule with whatever selector.
+In `postcss-var-replace`, this is not the case and they may be declared inside any rule with whatever selector.
 The variables are substituted based on statically known CSS selector inheritance.

 Here's a quick overview of the differences: